ethanlabs101/Retro-Fi/README.md

 ---

 ## Retro-Fi is a lightweight, fully-featured retro gaming launcher for Linux.
-## Manage your favorites, launch games across 30+ emulators, customize themes, and refresh box art - all from a sleek, native Linux, Rofi-powered interface.
+## Manage your favorites, launch games across 35+ Retro Systems, customize themes, and refresh box art - all from a sleek, native Linux, Rofi-powered interface.

 ---